 8.2.3.3.1 General

-The minimum performance requirements of PMI reporting are defined based on the precoding gain, expressed as the relative increase in throughput when the transmitter is configured according to the UE reported PMI compared to the case when the transmitter is using random precoding, respectively.
+The minimum performance requirements of PMI reporting are defined based on the precoding gain, expressed as the relative increase in throughput when the transmitter is configured according to the IAB-MT reported PMI compared to the case when the transmitter is using random precoding, respectively.
 When the transmitter uses random precoding, for each PDSCH allocation a precoder is randomly generated with equal propability of each applicable i1 and i2 combination and applied to the PDSCH.
 A fixed transport format (FRC) is configured for all requirements.

 The requirements for transmission mode 1 with higher layer parameter codebookType set to 'typeI-SinglePanel' are specified in terms of the ratio:

-In the definition of γ, for 4TX, 8TX PMI requirements, is 90 % of the maximum throughput obtained at using the precoders configured according to the UE reports, and is the throughput measured at with random precoding.
+In the definition of γ, for 4TX, 8TX PMI requirements, is 90 % of the maximum throughput obtained at using the precoders configured according to the IAB-MT reports, and is the throughput measured at with random precoding.

 Table 8.2.3.3.1-1: Test parameters for testing PMI reporting